 - Location: Travelers are looking for something convenient – either close to top attractions or travel hubs like airports and the interstate.

 - Amenities: Hotel amenities play a huge role in the success of the business.
 Depending on the hotel’s target customer personal, this could be things ranging from a pool, complimentary breakfast, dog-friendly rooms, wine-tasting hours, business amenities, and more.
-Not only do great hotel amenities lead to recurring guests and positive customer experiences, it gives marketing teams weapons to promote their hotel.
+Not only do great hotel amenities lead to recurring guests and positive customer experiences, it gives marketing teams weapons to promote their hotel and sales team new channels for ancillary revenue.

 - Cleanliness: A basic but crucial component of a hotel’s success is general hygiene.
 A dirty and unclean room is a hotel’s PR nightmare.